-09.2 Absence
+09.2 Attendance and absence

-We take steps to ensure that children are kept safe, that their wellbeing is promoted, and they they do not miss out on their entitlements and opportunities.
+We take steps to ensure that children are kept safe, that their wellbeing is promoted, and they do not miss their entitlements and opportunities.
 At the very least, good attendance promotes good outcomes for children.
 In a small minority of cases, good attendance may also lead to early identification of more serious concerns for a child or family.

 There are several reasons why a child may be absent from a setting.
 In most cases it is reasonable to expect that parents/carers alert the setting as soon as possible, or in the case of appointments and holidays give adequate notice.
-Parents are advised that they should contact the setting within one hour of the time the child would have been expected to advise of their absence.
+Parents/carers are advised that they should contact the setting within one hour of the time the child would have been expected to advise of their absence.
 Designated safeguarding leads must also adhere to Local Safeguarding Partners (LSP) requirements, procedures and contact protocols for children who are absent or missing from the provision.

-- If a child who normally attends fails to arrive and no contact has been received from their parents, the designated person, takes immediate action to contact them to seek an explanation for the absence and be assured that the child is safe and well. - All absences are recorded on the child's personal file with the reason given for the absence, the expected duration and any follow up action taken or required with timescales. - Absence records are retained for at least three years, or until the next Ofsted inspection following a cohort of children moving on to school.
+- If a child who normally attends fails to arrive and no contact has been received from their parents/carers, the designated safeguarding lead, takes immediate action to contact them to seek an explanation for the absence and be assured that the child is safe and well. - Attempts to contact the child's parents/carers or other named carers continue throughout the day on the first day of absence. - If no contact is made with the parents/carers and there is no means to verify the reason for the child's absence i.e. through a named contact on the child's registration form, this is recorded as an unexplained absence on the child's personal file and is followed up by the manager each day until contact is made. - If contact has not been made within three working days, children's services will be contacted for advice about making a referral.
+Other relevant services may be contacted as per LSP procedures. - All absences are recorded on the child's personal file with the reason given for the absence, the expected duration and any follow up action taken or required with timescales. - Absence records are retained for at least three years, or until the next Ofsted inspection following a cohort of children moving on to school.

-If at any time further information comes to light that gives cause for concern, procedure 06.1 Responding to safeguarding or child protection concerns is immediately followed.
+If at any time further information becomes known that gives cause for concern, procedure 06.1 Responding to safeguarding or child protection concerns is immediately followed.